rafaelmchaves/transferService/README.md

 Remove syncronized of controller method.

-Controller should call a class that sends a message to the rabbit.
-Some listener listen this message and calculate.
+Controller should call a class that sends a message to a queue.
+Some listener class listens this message and calls other use case resposible for the calculate.
 This way, there will not problems with isolation and performance.